wilkohardenberg/data/Statistics/Rice/Bandini_RiceSurface_1930-1932_README.md

 CONTENT: Surfaces cultivated with rice in hectares, 1930-1932

-FORMAT: File is a comma separated text file (semicolons), originally created with Excel, checked and corrected with LibreOffice.
+FORMAT: File is a comma separated text file, originally created with Excel, checked and corrected with LibreOffice.
 RELATED DATA FILES: none
 HEADERS: in English